 Fridges, on the other hand, especially the smaller ones, are programmed to maintain a temperature lower than that in case of a refrigerator, so that everything inside it maintains a cool temperature.
 However, a fridge wouldn’t be able to maintain the preservation standards as that of a refrigerator’s and you can certainly not expect any freezing temperatures in them.

 So What Should be used?
 Fridges or Refrigerators?

 While a refrigerator will be more useful to you for storing items used in your domestic life, it does not mean a fridge will be of no use.
-In fact, leftovers, breads and pastas, packaged goods and even water and fizzy drinks can last a long time in fridge.
+In fact, leftovers, bread and pasta, packaged goods and even water and fizzy drinks can last a long time in the fridge.
 Wine and beers can also be stored and chilled in a fridge, but for optimal results, wine coolers will do a better job at it than fridges.
-Nevertheless, in edibles, if you wish to store rich-hearty materials like vegetables, poultry, meat, fish and dairy products, than a refrigerator would do the task perfectly.
+Nevertheless, in edibles, if you wish to store rich-hearty materials like vegetables, poultry, meat, fish and dairy products, then a refrigerator would do the task perfectly.

 Which One is Better?

 Actually, both have their own set of functionalities and strengths.
 While the refrigerators seem more high-end and can accommodate more items, the fridge wins for its compact size and equally effective performance.
 The efficiency of every item depends on your need at hand and usage.
 Just be sure to accept the certain limitations that come along with each product.
 At the end of the day, all your individual needs have a specialized and more advanced product waiting for you.